Rindler on the Worldsheet

 We now present a particularly intriguing picture that arises naturally on constant acceleration worldsheets.
 Notice that in Rindler spacetime, as depicted in Fig \ref{fig1}, constant Rindler time $(\eta)$ slices are straight lines through the origin with increasing slope on the Rindler R-wedge, depicted by $\eta_i$ ($\eta_1<\eta_2<\eta_3$).
 At $\eta\to \infty$, this hits the lightcone.
 On the L-wedge however, time runs backwards and the same slices are obtained by continuing R-wedge lines backwards into the third quadrant.
 For the string worldsheet at constant acceleration, the analogous picture is Fig \ref{fig3}.
 Increasing $\eta$ planes intersects the constant hyperboloid at increasing angles.
 The $\eta$-evolution of the closed string is shown in the boxes below.
 The circular closed string at the initial $\eta=0$ slice gets deformed as $\eta$ evolves.
 The tension decreases, the string gets longer and longer as given by the ellipses of increasing eccentricity.
 Ultimately, when $\eta\to \infty$, the lightcone is hit, the cross-section becomes a straight-line (an ellipse with eccentricity $=1$).
 The BMS algebra appears on the worldsheet as shown above.
 The string becomes tensionless and transitions into an open string from a closed one.

 {\em{\underline{Conclusions}}}.
-In summary, we have shown that Rindler physics on the worldsheet of the string captures many intriguing aspects of the tensionless string, including the emergence of open strings from closed strings and the remarkable null string complimentarity.
+In summary, we have shown that Rindler physics on the worldsheet of the string captures many intriguing aspects of the tensionless string, including the emergence of open strings from closed strings and the remarkable null string complementarity.
 Our results would be particularly interesting for studies of strings near black holes where the near-horizon Rindler spacetime would induce a Rindler structure on the worldsheet.
 It has been speculated that strings grow long and hence become tensionless near black hole horizons \cite{Susskind:1993aa}.
 We have provided the tools for understanding this phenomenon from the worldsheet in this work.
 Details on this, as well as connections to thermal physics and entanglement on the worldsheet, would be elaborated on in \cite{Bagchi:upcoming}.
+Finally, the Carrollian limit \refb{vir2bms} of the Virasoro algebra and the Galilean limit result in the same BMS algebra \cite{Bagchi:2010eg}.
+From the string theory perspective, this hints at a duality between the extreme stringy limit and the supergravity regime of string theory.
+There are some interesting hints of this Galilean-Carrollian duality even in the Rindler story we have initiated here and we will expand on this in \cite{Bagchi:upcoming}.
+It will also be fascinating to link this to Torsional Newton-Cartan string theory \cite{Harmark:2017rpg, Harmark:2018cdl}, which exhibits the same algebra on the worldsheet.

 {\em{\underline{Acknowledgements}}}.
 This project has been a long time in the making, and we are grateful to a number of places for hospitality over the last couple of years especially Tsinghua University, Beijing and ULB Brussels, where the two ABs spent interesting times discussing and debating points that have culminated in this work.